Academic Advisor, IDEAL Program

 - Prepare and submit written reports as needed or requested.

-- Serve as a liaison for IDEAL students with the Registrar and Student Financial Services offices.
+Serve as a liaison for IDEAL students with the Registrar, Financial Aid, and Bursar Offices.

 - Assist with programs and activities sponsored by the Program.

 Notify the Associate Dean of any situations that arise which may jeopardize or negatively impact the goals and objectives of the Program.

 - Represent the Program through various outreach efforts; provide prospective student services; strengthen and encourage corporate participation and support for the Program by conducting information sessions as needed.

 Perform additional job related duties as delegated by the Associate Dean of the Program.

 Bachelor's degree is required; Master’s degree preferred; preferably in educational administration or counselor education.